NEUROMASTER-TOKEN/NEUROMASTER-TOKEN/README.md

 - # Build consumer trust in a product, it is vital to provide the tools for verifying its authenticity

 NEUROMASTER® is a registered trademark

+- Waves Wallet / Exchange = Our Referal Link https://waves.exchange?ref=3PKNyXRHnRE1V6MhE2HD4CCcBQcwxtfWpgH

 - Waves Enterprise Blockchain Applications https://wavesenterprise.com/use-cases/category/all *****

-- Exchange Crypto Currency e.g Waves to Bitcoin https://exchange.neuromaster.io/

-- Waves Exchange Referal Link https://waves.exchange?ref=3PKNyXRHnRE1V6MhE2HD4CCcBQcwxtfWpgH

 # SEED & Password
 > Before you create an account, you should know some important points about the Waves.Exchange wallet system.
 In Waves.Exchange wallet, there is no .dat file which keeps your private keys but a SEED which grants you access to them.
-The SEED is by default a string of 15 English words and basically your passphrase to your funds - if you lose your SEED, you lose access to your account. http://slicer.fun/qt97i
+The SEED is by default a string of 15 English words and basically your passphrase to your funds - if you lose your SEED, you lose access to your account. https://waves.exchange?ref=3PKNyXRHnRE1V6MhE2HD4CCcBQcwxtfWpgH
 # HOW TO CLAIM?
 [NXR] TOKENS

 SUPER HASHTAG AIRDROPS ~Live Now 200 Per User - Currently 1348 Members.